ajg/synth/README.md

      + Replace `<boost/cstdint.hpp>` with `<cstdint>`
      + Replace Boost.Random with `<random>`
      + Consider switching to unordered_map/unordered_set where possible
-   * Turn `detail.hpp` files into detail directories to match namespace
    * [v1+] Add `AJG_SYNTH_PRAGMA` macro that invokes `_Pragma` or `__pragma` (MSVC) as needed
      + Add `AJG_SYNTH_PRAGMA(once)` to all header files and see if it speeds up compilations
    * [v1+] Sort `#include`s alphabetically